Birthmarks are coloured marks that are visible on the skin. They're often present at birth or develop soon afterwards.

 The two main types of birthmark are:

-- vascular birthmarks (often red, pink or purple) caused by abnormal blood vessels in or under the skin
+- vascular birthmarks (often red, purple or pink) caused by abnormal blood vessels in or under the skin

 - pigmented birthmarks (usually brown) caused by clusters of pigment cells

 Vascular birthmarks often occur in the head and neck area, mainly on the face.
-However, both types of birthmark can appear anywhere, including inside the body.
+But both types of birthmark can appear anywhere, including inside the body.

 If surface blood vessels are affected, a vascular birthmark will appear red, purple or pink.
 If the affected vessels are deep, the birthmark will appear blue.

 Pigmented birthmarks are tan or brown-coloured skin marks.